etaoins/phlogiston/README.md

 All scripts assume they're being run from the root of the repository.
 `config-dev-user.sh` should be run as a user to set the user's configuration and install Rust.
-`config-dev-machine.sh` should be run as `root` on an Ubuntu machine to install required packages and configure a `ryan` user.
+`config-dev-machine.sh` should be run as `root` on a Debian/Ubuntu machine to install required packages and configure a `ryan` user.

-This could be used with an EC2 user data script such as the following:
+This can be used with an EC2 user data script:

 ```shell
 #!/bin/sh